 (Answer: books; the others are/can be verbs-- things a student DOES, not what he uses.)

 Remember, it’s only a game!
 Helping students think about meanings and relations between words is much more important than getting the most right.

 If you disagree with the answer/s given, feel free to send me a note on the Contact Me page.
 I will consider your answer and explanation, and add it to the official answers if you give a good reason.
 I’ll even give you credit for it, if you would like.

-Besides the game below, other pages with some O.O.O. questions include Vocabulary for Achievement and Vocabulary Exercises: Types of Organizations, and Scientific Words Quiz, as well as the pdf Assistance Vocabulary Quiz.
+Besides the game below, other pages with some O.O.O. questions include Vocabulary for Achievement, Vocabulary Exercises: Types of Organizations, the Scientific Words Quiz, and the pdf Assistance Vocabulary Quiz.

 Which is the Odd One Out (and why)?

 (Correct answers give a smiley face and the reason why the OOO is different.
 A few of these have more than one possible answer.
 In those cases, the 2nd correct answer you choose will not give a smiley face but will still give the explanation.

 For a discussion of similarities and differences (as well as the Latin roots of the words we use to discuss them), see Roots of Comparison and Contrast.